xibosignage/xibo-manual/source/en/layouts.md

 Thumbnails will show for Published Layouts.
 If you have upgraded from an earlier version, you will need to checkout and Publish existing Layouts to update the Thumbnail!
 {/tip}

- The **Folder** tree will open by default:
+Click the Folders icon to toggle on/off from view.

+{tip}
+When Folders are hidden from view, the file path for the selected folder will be shown!
+{/tip}

 - Click on a Folder/sub-folder to search the contents and return results based on any filters applied to the grid.

 or

 - Tick **All Folders** to include searching in the Root Folder and return results based on any filters applied to the grid.

-{tip}
-Click the Folders icon to toggle on/off from view.
-When Folders are hidden from view, the file path for the selected folder will be shown!
-{/tip}

 The Layout [Grid](tour_grid.html) allows users to create new and edit existing.